-When Tennyson dreamed of the fucling of the battle flags "in the parila-ment of man, the rederation of the world," there was little thought of practical application of the poet's im-But since then The Hague tribagory. mal has been established, and now at it.
-Louis an inofficial parliament of man is assembind and the spirit of its members breatnes a desire for partial world federation.
+When Tennyson dreamed of the furling of the battle flags 'in the parlia-ment of man, the federation of the world," there was little thought of practical application of the poet's imagery.
+But since then 'The Hague trib-unal has been established, and now at St. Louis an inofficial parliament of man is assembled and the spirit of its members breakles a desire for partial world indexain world federation.